-Community-based intervention feasible for obese childrenSeptember 18th, 2012 in Pediatrics /
+Community-based intervention feasible for obese childrenSeptember 18, 2012 in Medicine & Health / Pediatrics

 (HealthDay)—A community-based scalable weight-management program correlates with significant reductions in overweight status in children, according to a study published online Sept.
 17 in Pediatrics.